rajneesh304/obsidian-sync/design-patterns/Creational/Types/Singleton Design Pattern.md

 }
 ```

-This implementation is not thread safe. if multiple threads skip the if check at the same time, we can get multiple instances of this class'
+This implementation is not thread safe. if multiple threads skip the if check at the same time, we can get multiple instances of this class.

 ### Thread Safe Singleton
 A simple way to create a thread-safe singleton class is to make the global access method [synchronized](https://www.digitalocean.com/community/tutorials/thread-safety-in-java "Java Synchronization and Thread Safety Tutorial with Examples") so that only one thread can execute this method at a time.
 ```java